Department of Slavonic Studies

 Students will take the Russian oral B examination just before the Easter term begins.
 At the end of the Easter term they will also sit three written exams:

-- RU B2: Translation from Russian into English (Oral B counts as one third of the Ru B2 mark)
+- SLB2: Translation from Russian into English (Oral B counts as one third of the SLB2 mark)

 Previous years' examination papers are available from the MML Library.